Aysal-Asfia/BigDataProject/Readme.md

 When the model was trained, the system information was collected using _atop_ and _collectl_.
 The data of memory used collected by _atop_  as well as other information of the subjects is described in _Table 1_.
-Unsurprisingly, the bigger input data our model was trained with, the more memory was used.
-As a result, the amount of memory used when we trained model with data of time-steps 3-4 (TR34) was by far smaller than that with all 5 time-steps.
+We can see that the bigger input data our model was trained with, the more memory was used, and the amount of memory used when we trained model with data of time-steps 3-4 (TR34) was by far smaller than that with all 5 time-steps.